siddharthgada/British-Airways-Data-Science-Job-Simulation/README.md

   - Excel file with clearly structured categories and forecasted usage
   - Recommendations for reallocating lounge capacity to better match expected demand

-Part 2: 🤖 Predicting Holiday Bookings (Machine Learning)
+Task 2: 🤖 Predicting Holiday Bookings (Machine Learning)
 Objective: Predict which customers are likely to book a holiday to support targeted marketing.

 Steps: